hrydgard/ppsspp-site/docs/development/ppsspp-internals/atrac.md

 As mentioned before, Atrac3+ streams are usually stored in RIFF WAVE containers, but there's also AA3, which is one possible extension for "Sony OpenMG Music".
 This is used by very, very few games though:

+* Beats
 * Mod Nation Racers
-* Beats
-* A few more, can't find the list anymore
+* a few more, can't find the list anymore

 ### sceSas integration